ray-project/ray/doc/source/data/monitoring-your-workload.rst

 Verbose stats
 ~~~~~~~~~~~~~~
-By default, the verbosity of the stats output isn't enabled.
+By default, only the most important high-level stats are logged.
 If you would like to enable verbose stats outputs, include
 the following snippet in your Ray Data code:

 .. code-block:: python